skiware/VCOM/README.md

 * iH_eq: Equilibrium malaria prevalence in humans
 * NH_eq: Equilibrium human population size
 * bV: Probability of transmission from human to vector per infectious bite
+* bh: transmission efficiency from an infectious mosquito to an uninfected, susceptible human

 ## Functions
 * impactFeedingCycleParameters: compute the impact of interventions on feeding cycle parameters
 * plotTrajectory: Plots the evolution of the dynamics of the system
+* plotEIR: Plots EIR dynamics of the system
 * barChartMosquitoDemographics: Generates a bar chart with the amount of mosquitos in each life stage
 * parseImportedCSVParameters: Once a csv file has been imported this function converts the data into a theta object
 * importCSVParametersFromDirectory: Loads the verified parameters of the simulation from a CSV file into the workflow